Pyrenean Shepherd | Dog Breed Info: Pictures, Traits & Facts

 Intelligent and eager to please, this purebred is highly trainable.
 He can be quite vocal and is highly alert, which means that he will make a good watchdog, although he should never be aggressive.
 If you want to curb his barking, it will require training from an early age and on an ongoing basis.

 Although the Pyrenean Shepherd is a purebred, you may find some of this breed in shelters and local pounds.
-Adopting a dog from a rescue will cost you around $300, rather than the $1,000 that it costs to buy a puppy.
-However, you will need to gather information about the reason they are in the rescue.
+You will need to gather information about the reason they are in the rescue.
 This breed is known for being vocal, and it can be territorial and shy around strangers.
 Ensure that you meet the dog at least once before you adopt and try to introduce any existing dogs before you take your new Pyrenean Shepherd home.

 1. They Were Widely Used During WWI